google/gapid/trace-desktop.md

 Click the `Desktop` tab.

-Using the `...` button, select the Android Activity you want to trace.
+Using the `...` button, select the Application you want to trace.

 Click OK to confirm.